How to Pay for a Private-Party Car

 Sales tax.
 You will owe applicable state sales tax on the purchase price.
 The rate varies by state but averages 4% to 7% of the car's value.

-Private sellers may not collect tax.
-Unlike dealers, private sellers generally don't collect sales tax.
-You will need to formally self-report and pay sales tax to your local DMV when you register the car.
+Private sellers don’t collect tax.
+You will pay sales tax to your local DMV when you register the car.

 Sales tax exemptions: research what exemptions are available in your state.
 Some states waive tax if a transaction is between immediate family members, or if the registrant is a religious organization, government body, or some other exempt status.